Frequently Asked Questions

 Where is Parking Services located and what are the office hours?

-Parking Services is located in the West Annex, 1825 S. Johnson St. Hours of operation are 8 a.m. to 5 p.m.
+Parking Services is located in the General Services Building at 1830 Rosemont Drive.
+Hours of operation are 8 a.m. to 5 p.m.
 Monday through Friday, excluding university holidays.

 Can I park on campus without a permit?

 No. Permits are required 24 hours a day.

 If I am a visitor on campus, where can I park?

 Visitor permits are available at the Parking Services Office.
 Visitors may also park in spaces designated as visitor parking or timed parking (15 or 30 minutes).

 I am sponsoring a conference, seminar, guest speaker, etc. What arrangements do I need to make?

 Please contact our office so we can assist you with parking arrangements for your guests.
 If you are bringing a visitor, guest speaker or small group to campus, we ask for at least 24 hours notice so we can prepare permits.
 Faculty Staff may use the online permit request form on our channel in RamPort.
 We will not send the permits through inter-departmental mail.
 Large groups or conferences will be handled on a case-by-case basis.